Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 If there are no errors, you're ready to build.

 **Starting with Sigil 2.0.2, the -DUSE_QT6=1 is assumed and no longer used.
-If you wish to build Sigil with Qt5, you will need to add -DUSE_QT5=1 to the cmake configure command.**
+If you wish to build Sigil with Qt5, you will need to add -DUSE_QT5=1 to the cmake configure command and use a version of Sigil less than 2.3.0**

 The default install prefix is /usr/local.
 If you wish to change the install location, you can do so by adding a `-DCMAKE_INSTALL_PREFIX` option to the above cmake configure command like so: